 Data for both metrics comes from the Census Bureau’s 2020 5-year American Community Survey.

 We ranked each city in each metric and then found each city’s average ranking across the two metrics.
 That average ranking determined each city’s final score.
 The city with the best average ranking received a score of 100.
 The city with the lowest average ranking received a score of 0.

 - Make your savings work for you.
 To take full advantage of compound interest, it is important to start early.
 Take a look at our investment calculator to see how your investment in a savings account can grow over time.

 - Contribute to a 401(k).
 A 401(k) is an employer-sponsored defined contribution plan in which you divert pre-tax portions of your monthly paycheck into a retirement account.
 Some employers will also match your 401(k) contributions up to a certain percentage of your salary, meaning that if you chose not to contribute, you are essentially leaving money on the table.
 Our 401(k) calculator can help you determine what you saved for retirement so far and how much more you may need.

 - Consider professional help.
 A financial advisor can help you make smarter financial decisions to be in better control of your money.
-SmartAsset’s free tool matches you with financial advisors in five minutes.
-If you’re ready to be matched with advisors that may be able to help you achieve your financial goals, get started now.
+Finding the right financial advisor that fits your needs doesn’t have to be hard.
+SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
+If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.

 Questions about our study?
 Contact us at email@example.com